qonto/prometheus-rds-exporter/README.md

 -o /tmp/prometheus-rds-exporter.policy.json
 ```

-Terraform uers can take example on Terraform code in `configs/terraform/`.
+Terraform users can take example on Terraform code in `configs/terraform/`.

 </details>

 ## Installation

-See [Development environment](#development-environment) to start the Prometheus RDS exporter, Prometheus, Grafana with dashboards in a minute.
+See the [Development environment](#development-environment) to start the Prometheus RDS exporter, Prometheus, and Grafana with dashboards in a minute.

 ### AWS EKS

-**Recommanded method** to deploy on AWS EKS using [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and Helm.
+**Recommended method** to deploy on AWS EKS using [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and Helm.

 1. Create an IAM policy